AndreaCignoni/pands-project/README.md

 ![Screenshot](https://github.com/AndreaCignoni/mywork/blob/main/Iris.png)

 </div>

-My analysis will then plot the similarities and the differences of the three species starting from this values collection and I will shape each flower's characteristics on ghraphs giving a mathematical reconstruction of their visual differentiation.
-The histograms will be used to summarize their main feactures while the scatterplots will visually highlight how each individual flower develop its own peculiarities.
-I will finally pass to reproduce their discriminant factor on a logic point of you.
-My aim is to outline the measurement ranges characteristic to each species and show how to recognize every specific flower on a mathematic point of view.
+Starting from a classification problem, namely how to distinguish the three species starting from their measurements, my analysis plots the similarities and the differences of the three species shaping each flower's characteristics on graphs and giving a mathematical reconstruction of their visual differentiation.
+The histograms are used to summarize their main features while the scatterplots visually highlight how each individual flower develop its own peculiarities.
+I then pass to reproduce their discriminant factor on a logic point of you as my aim is to outline the measurement ranges characteristic to each species and to show how to recognize every specific flower on a mathematic point of view.
+Through my explanatory data analysis, I finally attribute a distinction principle that allows to predict the flower class from its attributes (its measurements).
+My work tries to reproduce the demostrations shown on the following lecture [www.YouTube.com] (https://www.youtube.com/watch?v=FLuqwQgSBDw).

-**LOADING DATASET**
+**LIBRARIES IMPORTED**

-The DATA file containing the reknown and long-studied **Fisher's Iris data set** have been downloaded from [www.archive.ics.uci.edu](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/).
-DATA files are used by a few software in order to store data specializing in statistical analysis and data mining and they can be either binary files or text files.
-In the text file, the newline character is converted to carriage-return/linefeed before being written to the disk and content written is human readable.
-On the contrary, in binary files, conversion of newline to carriage-return and linefeed does not take place and content is not human readable and looks like encrypted content.
-In order to find out which cathegory the DATA file downloaded belonged to and proceed to convert it accordingly, I have opened the data set in a .txt format.
-Since the content appeared readable and structured so that a comma separated individual items and each record was on a new line just as the standard pattern of a CSV tabular disposition, I have proceeded to open it as such in Python and imported the modules that allowed me to start the analysis on the data set: **Pandas**; **Matplotlib**; **Numpy**; **Seaborn**.
+The DATA file containing the long-studied **Fisher's Iris data set** has been downloaded from [www.archive.ics.uci.edu](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/) where it is found in the DATA format.
+The first problem is to open it and visualize all its information.
+DATA files are used by a few software in order to store data specializing in statistical analysis and data mining and they can be either *binary files* or *text files*.
+In *the text file*, the newline character is converted to carriage-return/linefeed before being written to the disk and the content written is human readable.
+On the contrary, in *binary files*, conversion of newline to carriage-return and linefeed does not take place.
+The content is not human readable and looks like encrypted content.
+In order to find out which of the categories the DATA file downloaded belonged to and, consequently, converting it, I have opened the data set in a .txt format.
+Since the information appears readable and structured just as the standard pattern of a CSV tabular disposition (a comma separates individual items and each record is on a new line), I have proceeded to open it as such in Python and, then, I have imported the modules that help me develop my analysis on the data set: **Pandas**; **Matplotlib**; **Numpy**; **Seaborn**.

 **Pandas**

-*Pandas* is an open source Python package that is most widely used for data science/data analysis and machine learning tasks.
-Pandas makes it simple to do many of the time consuming, repetitive tasks associated with working with data, including: data cleansing, data fill, data normalization, merges and joins, data visualization,statistical analysis, data inspection, loading and saving data and much more.
-Here, I am using this module mainly to indexing the DataFrame to extract the desired columns and raws.
+*Pandas* is an open source Python package that is most widely used for data science/data analysis and machine learning tasks. *Pandas* makes it simple to do many of the time consuming, repetitive tasks associated with working with data, including: data cleansing, data fill, data normalization, merges and joins, data visualization, statistical analysis, data inspection, loading and saving data and much more.
+Here, I am using this module mainly to indexing the data frame, to manipulate it and to extract the sorted information from specified columns and rows.

 **Matplotlib**